6 Best 18-Inch Chainsaws – Reviews, Top Picks & Guide 2023

 5. WORX WG304.1 18-Inch Chainsaw

-Even considering all that, though, this is an 18-inch chainsaw we’d recommend checking out.
+Even considering all that, we recommend checking it out.
 The WG304.1 cuts above its weight class, powering through trunks wider than its bar.
-If you’ve got the patience to cut from multiple directions, you can saw through a 36-inch trunk with this.
+If you have the patience to cut from multiple directions, you can saw through a 36-inch trunk.
 The chain hardly ever bogs down, and from what we’ve observed, the engine never stutters.

 6. BLACK+DECKER CS1518 Chainsaw

 It’s all right to be skeptical about electric chainsaws.
 They’re typically not as powerful as gas saws, but they’re not intended to be.
 This saw is aimed at the homeowner who needs to do landscaping, branch trimming, or knocking down small trees (10″ diameter or less) around the house.
 If you’re in range of an electric outlet—or have a long extension cord—this may be the chainsaw for you.

 It’s easy to assemble out of the box.
 It’s fairly lightweight (12 pounds), so it won’t strain your arms and back.
 It’s well-balanced, easy to start, and quieter than a gas saw.
 Tightening or removing the chain doesn’t require any tools, and the oiling system is automatic.
 It’s about as simple as any power tool can be.
 However, because this saw isn’t as powerful as a gas saw, you’re limited by the length of your extension cord.